mattermost/docs/source/help/getting-started/signing-in.rst

 Setting Your Status
 -------------------
-You can set your status as online, away, or offline by selecting a status from the menu that appears when you click your avatar at the top of the channel list.
+You can set your status as online, away, do not distrub, or offline by selecting a status from the menu that appears when you click your avatar at the top of the channel list.

 .. image:: ../../images/avatar-online-status-218x247.png
   :width: 218px